top of page

 But there is a small cream colored bead in the midst of the four.
 This is the body of Christ, the church, waiting to become the radiant white Bride of Christ.
 This small cream colored bead is us, me and you, as we strive to maintain an intimate relationship with God who struggles to maintain an intimate relationship with us.
 This cream colored bead takes the place of Adam, Eve, and Abel on the Old Testament side.

 We, the church, wait for the promised Second Coming of Christ as witnessed by John.
 A beautiful rainbow bead that is God in the throne room and his Son Christ dressed in a white robe follows the four Church-Age beads.
 Can you think about what in the Old Testament prophesied this rainbow bead of God on His throne?
-It is in the story of Noah which comes before the red bead of the Tower of Babel.
+It is the rainbow in the story of Noah which comes before the red bead of the Tower of Babel.

 Because of the people’s all encompassing sin, the bead that represents the Tower of Babel on the 29:11 Story is red, like the beads of Satan, Cain, David’s sin against Bathsheba, Judas, and our Church-age sin.
 It is located after the flood and before Job.

-My Story
+Salley's Story

 I remember at William’s visitation, a very kind woman saying to me, “This will be the worst day of your life.”
 But it wasn’t my worst.
 My worst day ever was the day that we learned that William’s cancer had returned.
 He was 15 years old and a freshman in high school.
 He had so much life ahead of him.
 He had just gotten a new knee replacement that guaranteed him mobility from his crippled leg.
 But everything changed following a surgery that revealed tumors in his lungs.